 Rhoicissus tridentata produces small, greenish-yellow flowers that are borne in tight clusters on a densely hairy inflorescence in late summer.
-The trifoliate leaves are a fresh green when they appear.
+The trifoliate leaves are a fresh green when they appear, turning grey when mature.
 The decorative clusters of purplish, edible grape-like berries attract birds to the garden.

 Rhoicissus tridentata is ideal for screening on a fence, cascading down a bank and it also makes a good subject for a large hanging basket.
 It is very frost hardy and drought tolerant.

 You may find stock of this plant at Random Harvest.